 For the experiment, HOPE-X was to be launched by an H-II rocket and is expected to demonstrate de-orbit, lift, transonic flight, and autonomous landing.
 As well as being designed for transportation between the Earth and orbit, the vehicle is designed to be able to carry out experiments and to make observations on orbit.

-In addition to lofting larger GEO satellites, the H-II has been designed specifically to accommodate the proposed HOPE (H-II Orbiting Plane) spacecraft.
-In its current configuration HOPE will have a launch mass of approximately 10 metric tons, a length of 11.5 m, and a wing-span of 8.6 m.
-Originally viewed as a major logistical vehicle for the Japanese Experiment Module of the Freedom Space Station, HOPE will initially be an unmanned spacecraft with a one-metric-ton payload capacity which could service the new International Space Station after the turn of the century.
+In addition to lofting larger GEO satellites, the H-II was designed specifically to accommodate the proposed HOPE (H-II Orbiting Plane) spacecraft.
+HOPE was to have a launch mass of approximately 10 metric tons, a length of 11.5 m, and a wing-span of 8.6 m.
+Originally viewed as a major logistical vehicle for the Japanese Experiment Module of the Freedom Space Station, HOPE was initially to be an unmanned spacecraft with a one-metric-ton payload capacity which could service the new International Space Station after the turn of the century.
 The maiden flight of a NASDA HOPE demonstration vehicle (HOPE-X) is tentatively scheduled for 1999.